Quantum Decoherence Effects: a complete treatment: Open quantum system approach

 the $\hat{H}_{\text{osc}}$ is the standard Hamiltonian for the two-neutrino oscillation system, which is given by:

 Here, $\Delta = \Delta m^2/2 E_\nu$.
 The second piece $\hat{H}_{\text{int}}$ entails the interaction between the neutrino system and the environment-field, and is given by:

 This Hamiltonian term resembles a non-quantized version of the atom-field interaction Hamiltonian used in quantum optics, where $\lambda$ represents the intensity of the neutrino-environment field interaction, while $\alpha$ is a complex phase inherited from the environment field.
 Meanwhile, the terms $\hat{\sigma}{+}$ and $\hat{\sigma}{-}$ will allow the neutrino conversion and survival modes, being their role in the atom-field interaction to produce the Rabi oscillations, a well-known phenomenon in quantum optics \cite{alicki}.
 This term, which violates Lorentz invariance but preserves CPT, was initially noted in \cite{Benatti:2001fa}, yet it has not been thoroughly examined or discussed in the existing literature on quantum decoherence and neutrinos.
 Its presence distinguishes our study from others.
-It indeed has some similarities to the well known Standard Model effective (SME) coefficients, as we will see later.
+It indeed has some similarities to the well-known Standard Model effective (SME) coefficients, as we will see later.
+Here, we assume that the coherent field arises from the environment, having this one a gravitational origin.
+Thus, the interaction of this field with the neutrino system cannot differentiate between particles and antiparticles.
+As a result, the environment (or the quantum foam) will play two roles.
+On one side, it induces decoherence in the neutrino system, while on the other, it generates a coherent field that can interact with this system.

+As a concrete example, these off-diagonal Hamiltonian terms can be generated from equivalence principle violation effects.
+This can be achieved when the condition $\theta=\theta_G+ \frac{\pi}{4}$ is satisfied, where $\theta$ is the mixing angle connecting the mass eigenstates and flavor eigenstates, while $\theta_G$ is the mixing angle connecting the latter eigenstates with the gravitational ones \cite{Pantaleone:1992ha,Halprin:1995vg}.
+On the other hand, the decoherence effects, as we mentioned earlier, can arise from stochastic fluctuations from the metric field, which also has a (quantum) gravitational origin \cite{Bernabeu:2006av, Mavromatos:2005bu}.
+It is good to mention that, based on the formalism developed in our work, it is possible to interpret that the coherent field is independent of the environment.
+Indeed, the off-diagonal Hamiltonian terms in the mass eigenstates basis can also be obtained when a CPT-odd interaction term is added and the condition $\theta=\theta_b+ \frac{\pi}{4}$ being $\theta_b$ the mixing angle connecting the flavor basis with the CPT-Odd neutrino interaction eigenstates.